rhit-mendezm/personal-projects/README.md

 This repository presents a curated collection of projects that I have developed, each reflecting my programming abilities and professional growth.
 Additional information about myself and projects can also be found on my [personal website](https://rhit-mendezm.github.io/).
 You can view my [résumé](./Marlon%20O.%20Mendez-Yanez%20-%20Resume.pdf) for a detailed overview of my experience and skills.
-Additionaly, You can [connect with me on LinkedIn](https://www.linkedin.com/in/marlon-mendez-yanez) to learn more about my professional background.
+Additionally, You can [connect with me on LinkedIn](https://www.linkedin.com/in/marlon-mendez-yanez) to learn more about my professional background.

 Each project is summarized below with the following details: